Last Updated on April 21, 2023 by Louisa

 Detective Jim Clemo was assigned to the case of Noah and Abdi.
-It was his last case in his career.
+It was the last case in his career.
 Noah was British, and Abdi was a Somali refugee.

-The case spread like wildfire and became a discussion of society.
-Everyone wanted to know what happened with him.
+The case spread like wildfire and became a discussion in society.
+Everyone wanted to know what happened to him.
 It has ignited social tension in Bristol.